UK Grocery Costs: What a Weekly Shop Actually Costs

 | Family of 4 | £670–£780 | £880–£1,020 | £1,010–£1,180 |

 Source: Moving to the UK analysis of ONS Family Spending (FYE 2024) and Defra Family Food (FYE 2024), adjusted for CPI food inflation to early 2026.
-Illustrative ranges only — actual household spending varies significantly by location, lifestyle, and dietary preferences.
+Illustrative ranges only.

-Food inflation has since eased substantially.
-Food and non-alcoholic beverage prices rose 3.3% in the 12 months to February 2026, down from 3.6% in January and well below the 2023 peak.
-Kantar's own grocery price inflation measure ran at 4.0% in the four weeks to 25 January 2026 — the lowest rate since April 2025.
+Food inflation has eased substantially from its 2023 peak.
+Food and non-alcoholic beverage prices rose 3.3% in the 12 months to February 2026, down from 3.6% in January and well below the 19.1% peak of March 2023.
+Kantar’s grocery price inflation measure ran at 4.0% in the four weeks to 25 January 2026 — the lowest rate since April 2025.
+Private-label products now account for more than half of total supermarket purchases, reflecting a structural shift toward own-brand that is unlikely to reverse quickly.

-Food prepared outside the home is a meaningfully different budget category.
-Defra's Family Food data shows UK households spent £11.25 per person per week on food and drink consumed out of the home in the financial year ending March 2024 — about a quarter of total food spending.
-Take-home restaurant and takeaway spending has not recovered to pre-pandemic levels: the proportion of household expenditure going on restaurants and hotels was 7% in FYE 2024, still below the 9% seen before COVID-19.
+Defra’s Family Food data shows UK households spent £11.25 per person per week on food and drink consumed outside the home in FYE 2024 — about a quarter of total food spending.
+The proportion of household expenditure going on restaurants and hotels was 7% in FYE 2024, still below the 9% seen before the pandemic.

 |---|---|---|